 You can use Hard Boiled Eggs to make Deviled Eggs and egg salad sandwiches, to toss into green salads, to serve alongside a big bowl or ramen, or to decorate Easter Eggs.
 All you need are eggs, a little baking soda, a bowl of ice, and a timer.

-Ingredients To Make Hard Boiled Eggs with Baking Soda
+Ingredients To Make Baking Soda Hard Boiled Eggs

 - Eggs - you can use any kind of eggs that you’d like.
 We recommend using older eggs rather than super fresh eggs.
 Older eggs are easier to peel simply because they have had more water evaporate out through the shell.
 If you plan on decorating these eggs, you may want to use eggs with a white shell.